Guru Shishya Tradition

 You have to dance to stick to it.
 It gives nothing back, nothing but that single fleeting moment when you feel alive.

 – Merce Cunningham

-Many generations of dancers have directly trained under Guru Muralidhar Majhi.
+Guru Muralidhar Majhi has trained many generations of dancers.
 He received national and international appreciation for his choreography and pakhawaj playing.
-For his invaluable contribution to the world of art, Guru Muralidhar Majhi received the prestigious Sangeet Natak Academy Award as well as the Padmashree Award from the Government of India.
+Guru Muralidhar Majhi received the prestigious Sangeet Natak Academy Award for his invaluable contribution to the world of art, as well as the Padmashree Award from the Government of India.